cruftex/cruftex.net/source/_posts/The-CDC-is-wrong-about-face-masks-and-here-is-why.md

 ## The CDC says

-> CDC does not recommend that people who are well wear a facemask to protect themselves
+On there prevention recommendations webpage at https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html the CDC says:

-> from respiratory illnesses, including COVID-19.
-You should only wear a mask if a healthcare
+> If you are NOT sick: You do not need to wear a facemask unless you are caring
-> professional recommends it.
-A facemask should be used by people who have COVID-19 and are
+> for someone who is sick (and they are not able to wear a facemask).
+Facemasks
-> showing symptoms.”
+> may be in short supply and they should be saved for caregivers.

 The CDC is wrong.